AbdoGKash/OOP_SOLID_Principles/README.md

-# 🚀 Welcome to the Ahwa App(task for testing) repository!
+# 🚀 Welcome to the OOP_SOLID_Principles repository!

 The Smart Ahwa Manager is a Flutter application designed to help a coffee shop owner in Cairo efficiently manage operations.
 The app allows adding new customer orders with name, drink type, and special instructions; marking orders as completed; displaying a dashboard of pending orders; and generating a daily report of top-selling drinks and total orders served.